Director: Robert Hamer

 Dennis Price

-Above all, it stars the deliciously urbane Dennis Price as a lowly draper’s assistant.
-Finding himself distantly in line to a dukedom and infuriated by this aristocratic family’s cruel treatment of his mother, he turns serial killer.
-In other words, he sets out to systematically murder everyone ahead of him in line to the seat of D’Ascoyne.
+The film stars the deliciously urbane Dennis Price as Louis Mazzini, a lowly draper’s assistant who finds himself distantly in line for a dukedom.
+Infuriated by this aristocratic family’s cruel treatment of his mother, he turns into a serial killer, setting out to systematically murder everyone ahead of him in line to the seat of D’Ascoyne-Chalfont.

 Alec Guinness

-In addition, Alec Guinness has a ball playing all eight of the unfortunate D’Ascoynes.
-This includes Lady Agatha D’Ascoyne, a militant suffragette whom Louis shoots down from her hot air balloon while she is distributing leaflets.
+Lady Agatha D’Ascoyne, Ethelred’s sister, is a militant suffragette whom Louis shoots down from her warm air balloon while she is distributing leaflets over London.

 Joan Greenwood and Valerie Hobson

-However, it is Price who is the star of “Kind Hearts and Coronets”, in addition to his two magnificent leading ladies.
-We have the plum voiced Joan Greenwood as that little minx Sibella and Valerie Hobson, never better as the pure at heart Edith D’Ascoyne.
-She is the widow of one of Louis victims and, in addition, she is the person on whom Louis sets his sights on to marry.
+However, Price is the star of “Kind Hearts and Coronets,” helped immeasurably by his two magnificent leading ladies.
+First, we have the plum-voiced Joan Greenwood as that little minx Sibella, her every utterance at once an aphrodisiac and a condemnation.
+And then there is Valerie Hobson, never better as the pure-at-heart Edith D’Ascoyne, widow of Young Henry D’Ascoyne and the person on whom Louis sets his sights to marry.

 Miles Matheson

-However, one must not fail to mention the great Miles Matheson who has a few classic moments as the hangman .
-He cannot believe that he is going to hang a duke and wants to find out how he should behave in his presence.
+Finally, there is the great Miles Matheson, who has a few classic moments as the hangman.
+He cannot believe that he will hang a duke and wants to find out how he should behave in his presence.

-And Douglas Slocombe’s stunning black and white cinematography, a visual peak for Ealing.
+Douglas Slocombe’s stunning black-and-white cinematography marked a visual peak for Ealing.

 POINTS OF INTEREST

-Both Robert Hamer and Dennis Price were alcoholics and both of their careers peaked with this movie.
+Both Robert Hamer and Dennis Price had alcoholism, and both of their careers peaked with this movie.

-Valerie Hobson found herself in a life imitating art scenario when she stood by her husband, the disgraced politician John Profumo, during the scandal of 1963.
+Valerie Hobson found herself in a life-imitating art scenario when she stood by her husband, the disgraced politician John Profumo, during the 1963 scandal.

 Leeds Castle in Kent was used for Chalfont, the family home.

-“Howe’er it be, it seems to me, / ’Tis only noble to be good. / Kind hearts are more than coronets, / And simple faith than Norman blood,”
+“However it be / it seems to me, / ’Tis only noble to be good. / Kind hearts are more than coronets, / And simple faith than Norman blood,”

 CAST